gotson/komga/ERRORCODES.md

-ERR_1014 | No match for book number within series ERR_1015 | Error while deserializing ComicRack ReadingList ERR_1016 | Directory not accessible or not a directory
+ERR_1014 | No match for book number within series ERR_1015 | Error while deserializing ComicRack ReadingList ERR_1016 | Directory not accessible or not a directory ERR_1017 | Cannot scan folder that is part of an existing library